andrew-malitchuk/yet-another-multiplatform-home/README.md

 ## Troubleshooting

-Encountering issues while using YA2048CC?
+Encountering issues while using YAMH?
 Check out the troubleshooting section for common problems
 and solutions.
-If you still need assistance, feel free to reach out to the YA2048CC community
+If you still need assistance, feel free to reach out to the YAMH community
 for support.

 ## Contributing

-I welcome contributions from the community to help improve YA2048CC.
+I welcome contributions from the community to help improve YAMH.
 Whether you want to report a bug,
 suggest a new feature, or submit a pull request, follow the contribution guidelines outlined in the
 project's repository.
-Together, we can make YA2048CC even better.
+Together, we can make YAMH even better.

 ## License